• Home

 When to Visit Cingjing Farm

 Cingjing is a great destination to visit year-round.
-However, since Cingjing is a mountainous area, the weather can be much colder and more unpredictable than elsewhere in Taiwan.
+However, since it’s a mountainous area, the weather can be much colder and more unpredictable than elsewhere in Taiwan.
 Therefore it’s a good idea to pack something warm and an umbrella no matter which season you visit.

 Spring (March-May): Spring is a great time to visit Cingjing.
 And, with a bit of planning (and luck), you’ll find some of the best cherry blossom viewing in Taiwan here.
 On most days, you can expect pleasant temperatures with highs ranging between 19 -21°C. However, the evenings can still be quite chilly, so it’s important to pack something warm.

-Summer (Jun-Aug): Thanks to its height, Cingjing is considerably cooler than other places in Taiwan.
+Summer (Jun-Aug): Thanks to its altitude, Cingjing is considerably cooler than other places during summer in Taiwan.
 It’s also the best time to see the Green Green Grasslands at its very best and the perfect time to do stargazing at Hehuanshan.
 Generally, expect average low temperatures of around 15°C and highs of 24 °C.

 Autumn (Sept-Nov): If you’re looking to do some autumn leaf-peeping, Cingjing is a great place to do just that!
 Autumn can be quite cold so remember to check the weather before your trip.